-"Well-rounded seafood and pasta dish.
-Good with any pasta; angel hair is less filling."
+Shrimp scampi with pasta is the ultimate seafood pasta dish.
+Works with any pasta; angel hair is less filling.

 loved it!
 Unfortunately, we ate it before I remembered to add a photo.
 I like my food a little spicy, so I added more red pepper and salt.
 Easy and delicious.
 Try it, you won't regret it!